openmrv/MRV/Formatted/Modules_1/Training_Data_GEE_m.1.2.2.md

     });
     ```

 3. Then click Run to execute.
 This will allow you to go to the Tasks tab and run the export.
-If you need a refresher on how to complete the export process, revisit Module 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth
-Engine.
+Additional information about how to export data in GEE can be found [here](https://developers.google.com/earth-engine/guides/exporting).

 ## 4 Additional Examples: Mozambique and Cambodia
 Now let's try to replicate the same process as above in new study regions: Mozambique and Cambodia.
 This section is optional and will allow you to practice collecting data in different study regions.
 The general process is the same as that demonstrated in Colombia.